metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 ### Goals

-Purpose is to add a new section “ExpectedHardwareConfiguration” in `metal3.io_baremetalhosts_crd.yaml` which will be compared with user’s requirements and if the hardware details doesn’t match, will report a unique error.
+Purpose is to add a new CRD `HardwareValidator` to hold the expected hardware details, and write a controller that reconciles those by looking for host CRs that match and adding labels to them.

 ## Proposal